genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 Robust ethical guidelines can promote trust and guide responsible innovation.
 Initiatives from international bodies (e.g., OECD, UNESCO) are working to set standards that could shape global AI practices.

 **Threats:**
 Without clear and enforceable standards, ethical principles may remain aspirational.
-There is also the risk that self-regulation by tech companies won’t be sufficient to address public concerns.
+There is also the risk that self-regulation by tech companies won't be sufficient to address public concerns.

 **Real-World Examples:**
 - **Industry Ethics Guidelines:** Many companies publish AI ethics principles (e.g., Microsoft, Google), though implementation varies widely.
 - **Independent Audits:** Third-party audits of AI systems (by organizations like AI Now Institute) help ensure compliance, but these processes are still in their infancy.

----

 ### AI and Human Rights
 **Description:**